Where to Stay in Budapest: Introducing The 13th District (Újlipótváros and Angyalföld)

 Public Transportation in Budapest 13

 The 13th district may not be quite as well served by public transport as others, but it is still relatively easy to get around.
-Only one metro line runs through the district, the M3 metro line (the “blue line”), which cuts up through the centre of the district, across six stations from Nyugati to Gyöngyösi utca.
-However, M3 will take you out to the connecting airport bus, so it’s a useful one to have nearby.
+Only one metro line runs through the district, the M3 metro line (the ‘blue line’), which cuts up through the centre of the district, across six stations from Nyugati to Gyöngyösi utca.
+However, M3 will take you out to the ‘old’ connecting airport bus 200E, so it’s a useful one to have nearby.
+However, the new 100E airport bus is much faster, more about that here.

 Two other public transport routes that are worth mentioning, more for their sight-seeing quality that their utility, are the tram #2 and the ferry #11/12.
 At Jászai Mari tér, you’ll find the first stop on the tram #2 route and from here you can head south along the riverbank.
 The views are stunning, as it weaves around the Parliament building and you get an up close perspective of many of Budapest’s stunning bridges.
 The journey to Boráros tér will take just over 15 minutes and should you find yourself with a spare hour, we can’t recommend highly enough jumping on the public ferry.
 Ferry #11/12 will take up to back up Jászai Mari tér, zig-zagging across the river lazily in about an hour.
 Of course, you could also do it in reverse, taking the ferry south and the tram north!